chrisl8/Witchazzan/client/src/objects/readme.md

  - Never edit this.
  - The incoming Game Pieces list from the server is stored here.
  - The object file is purely to allow the code to "import" the data and then set and share it.

-## pixelHighlightInput
- - Never edit this.
- - The incoming Pixel Highlight Input from the server is stored here.
- - The object file is purely to allow the code to "import" the data and then set and share it.